strnglybrwn/gemgraph/README.md

 Docker has been removed — the project is now designed for native development and execution.

+## To do:
+Make service run as a headless service on LAN homelab

 ### 1. Backend (FastAPI)

 Install dependencies and start the API: